openthread/ot-docs/site/en/codelabs/telink-openthread-hardware/index.lab.md

 ### Set up Telink LinuxBDT

-Download the Telink LinuxBDT tool and extract it to a local directory on your Linux machine, such as home directory `~`, enabling to flash firmware onto the TLSR9518 development board.
+Download the Telink LinuxBDT tool and extract it to a local directory on your Linux machine, such as home directory `~`, enabling to flash firmware onto the B91 Development Board.

 ```console
 $ cd ~